Audio interfaces are a MUST if you want good sound quality!

 It’s packed with a lot to give you the utmost control while keeping the cost somewhat affordable.

 You can’t escape the heavy impact a price tag can have on your purchases.
-It’s a given that good software or hardware can cost you a pretty penny.
+It’s a given that good software or hardware will cost you a pretty penny.

-So, while we compare products based on which one’s cheaper or more expensive, we encourage you to look for one thing:
+So, while I compare products based on which one’s cheaper or more expensive, I encourage you to look for one thing: value.

 Does the product live up to other pro tools within its price range?
 Will it give you the controls and benefits you need?